codefellows/seattle-code-301n24/curriculum/class-05/lab/README.md

 #### How are we implementing it?

 - Modify the contents of the template to make it your own.
-The JSX elements may remain the same if you like, but the content should be adapted to reflect your personal details and skills.
+You may utilize existing JSX elements, but the content should be adapted to reflect your personal details and skills.
-- Apply the following changes, some of which were part of your prework for this course:
+- Apply the following changes to the provided Profile example page, some of which were part of your prework for this course:
-  - Put your images in it somewhere
-  - Add your name and a short, 2-3 word title.
+  - Replace the profile picture with your own.
+  - Update the name, location, title, and education rows with your own info.
   - Add a personal headline.
 This should be the same as or similar to your headline on your LinkedIn profile.
+  - Replace the numerical values and labels with something meaningful to you.
+- Update the Header and Nav:
+  - Remove the "Components" dropdown menu.
+  - Change the "Examples" menu to be titled simply "Menu".
+  - Within the menu link to a Profile page, and a Portfolio page.
+Remove other links.
+  - Change the routes so the Profile page loads at `/`, and the "Landing" page loads at `/portfolio`.
+Move the initial Index page to load at `/how-to` for your own reference.
+  - Fix up the social media icons and their links as you like.
+At least swap out Facebook for LinkedIn, and ensure you are linking to your GitHub account here.
+These icons are included via FontAwesome.
+  - Remove the "Download" button.
+- Redo the "Landing" page as your new Portfolio page:
-  - Make a Portfolio section and state what you are excited about in tech.
-Add links to projects and include placeholders for future 301 and 401 projects.
-If you would like, you can add links to sites such as LinkedIn and GitHub here, or social sites.
+  - Change the text in the top section to state what you are excited about in tech.
+  - Use the Cards to BRIEFLY descbribe your previous projects, and include placeholders for future 301 and 401 projects.
+  - Include more detail below on projects you'd like to showcase.
-  - Make an About Me section, add your personal pitch.
+  - Make an All About Me section, add your personal pitch.
+  - Delete sections you aren't utilizing.
-- Change the content and images to reflect your personal preferences.
+- Throughout the site, change the content and images to reflect your personal preferences.
 If you are using online images, make sure they are licensed for free, commercial use.
 For example, [Unsplash](https://unsplash.com/) has a nice variety of free images.
-- Update the list of social media icons with your links using icons for your favorite social media sites from IcoMoon or Font Awesome.
-- You do not have to do mulitple pages, but you can if you want to.
 - Keep in mind that this template is just a starting point.
 It is yours to modify to reflect your personal online presence as a software developer so have fun and be creative!

 ## Submission Instructions